CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 `(vsInput|fsInput).metadata.temperatureFahrenheit` will be a `float` with a range of `[32.0, 212.0]`.

-### Property Name Sanitization
+### Property ID Sanitization

-Since GLSL only supports alphanumeric identifiers (not starting with a number or the reserved prefix `gl_`), property IDs are modified as follows:
+GLSL only supports alphanumeric identifiers, i.e. identifiers that do not starting with a number.
+Additionally, identifiers with consecutive underscores (`__`), as well as identifiers with the `gl_` prefix, are reserved in GLSL.
+To circumvent these limitations, the property IDs are modified as follows:

 1. Replace all characters excluded from `[A-Za-z0-9_]` with an `_`.
 2. Replace consecutive underscores (e.g. `___`) with a single `_`.